Is the TranzAlpine™ really the journey of a lifetime?

 “Dramatic”, “beautiful”, “stunning.”
 All these words have been used to describe the TranzAlpine.
-Does this ring true for Kiwis who've not experienced the journey that's on their doorsteps?
+Does this ring true for Kiwis who've not experienced this world-famous journey?

 National Geographic calls the TranzAlpine one of the world's greatest scenic train trips.
 And, so far, no one disagrees!
-This winter we put the journey to the test with real New Zealanders who'd had the TranzAlpine on their must-do lists for a while.
+Last winter we put the journey to the test with real New Zealanders who'd had the TranzAlpine on their must-do lists for a while.
 We asked the questions you want to know, is it really the journey of a lifetime and did it live up to their expectations?
-We were lucky to partner with GrownUps - a social magazine that connects New Zealand's 50+ communities, one of the most talked about topics is travel and what to explore in our own country.
-Very fitting!

-The TranzAlpine was formerly known as the 'Tranz Scenic'.
-You may remember the old blue and yellow rolling stock passing by!
-Now with the introduction of modern carriages, a licenced café car, Open-air carriage and panoramic windows, the comfort of the journey has improved dramatically.
-What stays relatively the same, is the magnificent views outside!
+With the introduction of modern carriages, a licenced café car, open-air carriage and panoramic windows, the comfort of the journey has improved dramatically.
+However, what remains the same, is the magnificent views outside!
 So what did our passengers have to say and did the TranzAlpine meet their expectations?

 A photographic opportunity to remember

-“The TranzAlpine trip is the pick of KiwiRail’s Great Journeys of New Zealand” says winner Doug Crowther.
+“The TranzAlpine trip is the pick of KiwiRail’s Great Journeys of New Zealand” says Doug Crowther.

 Doug has had a lifetime fascination with trains and says “this fascination remains strong today making this trip most enjoyable for myself.”

 Throughout the journey, Doug had his camera in hand, photographing the change in landscape as we travelled across a geologically fascinating area.
-This is a landscape that is continually on the move caused by continental drift, earthquake, climate and weather patterns.
 For photographer Doug, being out on the viewing car was essential to get the perfect shot.
 Even in winter, albeit “for the hardy” it is an experience not to be missed.
 Doug’s advice?
 Wrap up warm, you can delayer in the heated carriages with a coffee later.

 Most travellers opt for spring and summer departures due to the warmer climate.
-However, the competition winners got to enjoy an unforgettable experience in the winter wonderland of the South Island.
+However, winter is an unforgettable experience.
 Richard Bentley enjoyed viewing “the snowy peaks.
 In the warmth and comfort of the carriage with coffee in hand... by contrast, going to the open-air viewing carriage took my breath away both literally and figuratively – it was very cold but a spectacular encounter with the landscape that allowed me to take photos without reflections off window glass.
 That was the highlight for me.”

-This was a journey of firsts for Richard, the first time riding the rails over the Alps and the first time in modern rail carriages.
+This was a journey of firsts for Richard, the first time journeying over the Alps and the first time in modern rail carriages.
 He really appreciated “how good an NZ rail journey could be”.
 With memories of long, slow overnight travel the comfort of the TranzAlpine was a welcome surprise!